fluencelabs/examples/aqua-examples/near-integration/README.md

 ### Creating And Deploying NEAR Wasm Services

-In the `services` directory, you find a minimal Wasm adapter for [NEAR RPC API](https://docs.near.org/docs/api/rpc) to get you started.
-Since we are connecting to on-chain resources via JSON-RPC, we need our service module to have access to [cUrl](https://doc.fluence.dev/docs/tutorials_tutorials/curl-as-a-service), which we provide with the [cUrl adapter](../near-integration/services/curl-adapter/):
+In the `services/near-adapter/modules` directory, you find a minimal WASM adapter `near-rpc-services` for [NEAR RPC API](https://docs.near.org/docs/api/rpc) to get you started.
+Since we are connecting to on-chain resources via JSON-RPC, we need our service module to have access to [cUrl](https://doc.fluence.dev/docs/tutorials_tutorials/curl-as-a-service), which we provide with the [cUrl adapter](../near-integration/services/near-adapter/modules/curl-adapter/):

 ```rust
 // src/main.rs